-OKRs have to enable the whole organization to work in the same direction (Alignment), with a common and clear target (Focus), easily measurable (Tracking) that motivates people to deliver the best of themselves.
-(Stretching).
+OKRs have to enable the whole organization to work in the same direction (Alignment), with a common and clear target (Focus) that is easily measurable (Tracking) and that motivates people to deliver the best of themselves (Stretching).

-- From 3 to 5 Objectives by person
+- Between 3 to 5 Objectives per person

 - KRs typically include hard numbers

-- From 2 to 5 Key Results by Objective.
+- Between 2 to 5 Key Results per Objective

 - Improve Sales Team satisfaction